nathancheek/IFTTT-Remote-Control/README.md

 1. These commands require root, I used the crontab at /etc/crontab
 2. This is the line that I entered in crontab to run the script every minute, where "```/etc/ifttt/iftttcontrol.sh```" is the location of the script, it may be different for you:
 ```*/1 * * * * root sh /etc/ifttt/iftttcontrol.sh```

+###Pushover Notifications###

+If you would like to receive [Pushover](https://pushover.net) notifications, use the iftttcontrolnotify.sh file instead of the iftttcontrol.sh file.
+Be sure to set the POTOKEN and POUSER variables.